 The Recognition Center

-The 7Geese CPM Tier offers a unique way to recognize the accomplishments of your team in real-time.
+7Geese offers a unique way to recognize the accomplishments of your team in real-time.
 Rallying your team behind organizational core values and behaviour-based actions that embody these core values creates not only an engaged team, but a unified organization.
 This creates a culture where no effort goes unthanked or lost in the grand scheme of things.

 First, it's important to define exactly what core values are in comparison to other buzzwords such as mission statements or visions.
 Learn more about core values, mission statements, and visions here